 - Keep the hair around your dog’s eyes short and neat, to prevent allergens or bacteria from becoming trapped

-- Carefully wipe away ‘gunk’ and dirt from your dog’s eyes regularly
+- Carefully wipe away ‘gunk’ and dirt from your dog’s eyes regularly.
+For more options, check out our detailed review of dog wipes.

 - If your vet recommends it, use a dog-friendly eye-wash regularly